-Event 4 (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; neutral before reverse.
-PFA confirms to the operator that it has entered the neutral before forward phase by emmitting two quick air release sounds.
-This is followed by a public address message that the train on track 1 or 2 (whichever track number the arriving public address message stated) is now boarding.
-Upon completion of the PA message, two conductor voice highlights randomly begin playing.
+Event 4: (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
+FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
+This is followed by a Cab Chatter message that the engine in Yard A or approximately 7 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
+Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the horn as usual.